Adaptive estimation of irregular mean and covariance functions

+The methodology we propose also allows for other types of adaptive results for the mean and covariance functions, such as convergence in distribution.
+A Central Limit Theorem (CLT) for the pointwise mean estimator is provided in \cite{supplement}.
+In the context of functional data, the mean function may be more regular than the sample paths, but the limit case where the mean and the sample paths have the same regularity has to be considered from a minimax point of view.
+This means that from a minimax perspective, the rate of convergence of the distribution for estimating the mean function must take into account the regularity of the sample paths, otherwise the convergence of the distribution may fail due to the large bias.

-Our method performs quite well in simulations and outperforms the main competitors when the mean and covariance functions have a regularity close to that of the trajectories.
-The approach is still satisfactory when the mean or the covariance functions are more regular than the trajectories.
-The reason is that, in some sense, our nonparametric estimators are as close as possible to the empirical mean and covariance, respectively, which are the ideal estimators if the trajectories were observed at any point without error.
-In the case where the mean and covariance function are smoother than the trajectories, our penalized quadratic risk should be built using the mean or covariance functions' regularity instead of the trajectories' regularity.
-However, for now, the estimation of the regularity of the mean or covariance function remains an open problem.
+Our method performs well in simulations and outperforms the main competitors when the mean and covariance functions have a regularity close to that of the trajectories.
+The approach is still satisfactory when these functions are more regular than the trajectories.
+The reason is that, in some sense, our nonparametric estimators are close to the empirical mean and covariance, respectively, which are the ideal estimators if the trajectories were observed at any point without error.
+In the case where the mean and covariance functions are smoother than the trajectories, our penalized quadratic risks should be built using the regularity of the mean or covariance functions, instead the regularity of the trajectories.
+However, the estimation of the regularity of the mean or covariance function remains an open problem.

 {A.\arabic{equation}} \begin{appendix}